groupdocs-viewer/GroupDocs.Viewer-Docs/net/rendering-basics/render-spreadsheets/specify-rendering-options.md

 }
 ```

 The image below demonstrates the result.
-Hidden row and columns appear in the generated PDF file.
+Hidden rows and columns appear in the generated PDF file.

 ![Hidden rows and columns in a worksheet](viewer/net/images/rendering-basics/render-spreadsheets/render-excel-with-hidden-columns-and-rows-to-pdf.png)